Install

 http://127.0.0.1:5175.
 The --reload flag watches your file for changes — every time you save app.py, the UI regenerates automatically.
 Here’s what you’ll see:

-Type in the input — the heading updates instantly.
-Click the button — toast notification.
-That’s reactive state, event handling, and a production component library, all from a dozen lines of Python.
+Type in the input and watch the heading and badge update instantly.
+That’s reactive state and a production component library, all from a dozen lines of Python.

 Try editing app.py while the server is running.
-Change the heading text, swap the button variant to "destructive", or add another Input — save the file and the browser updates immediately.
+Change the heading text, swap a badge variant to "destructive", or add another Input — save the file and the browser updates immediately.
 This is the development loop: write Python, save, see it live.

 What just happened

-Prefab components nest using Python’swith statement — Card, Column, Input compose into a tree that compiles to JSON, which a bundled React renderer turns into real HTML.
+Prefab components nest using Python’swith statement — Card, Column, Input compose into a tree that compiles to JSON, which a bundled React renderer turns into a live interface.
 The Composition page walks through this in detail.

-ShowToast is a client-side action — it runs entirely in the browser.
-Prefab has several of these (SetState, ToggleState, OpenLink), plus server actions like CallTool for when you need a backend.
+Prefab has a full set of client-side actions (SetState, ShowToast, ToggleState, OpenLink), plus server actions like CallTool for when you need a backend.

 Where to go from here